This article discusses what credit score you need for a personal loan solely based on the FICO credit scoring model.

 Credit scores help determine not only whether you can get a loan but also how much you’ll pay in interest.

 Your credit score is a number that banks and other financial institutions use to gauge the level of risk they assume if they lend you money.
-FICO credit scores can range from 300 to 850.
+FICO credit scores range from 300 to 850.
 The higher the number, the lower the perceived risk.

 The dominant credit-scoring model in the U.S. is FICO, which is short for Fair Isaac Corporation.
-Your score is calculated based on your credit report and takes into account several factors:
+Your FICO score is calculated based on your credit report and takes into account several factors: